PET bottle recycling: Re-use of PET bottles

 In 2019, 2 billion PET bottles were refilled with mineral water in Germany.
 There is a plan to make these refillable bottles from rPET.

 PET bottles are also repurposed for various uses, including for use in school projects, and for use in solar water disinfection in developing nations, in which empty PET bottles are filled with water and left in the sun to allow disinfection by ultraviolet radiation.
 PET is useful for this purpose because many other materials (including window glass) that are transparent to visible light are opaque to ultraviolet radiation.

 A novel use is as a building material in third-world countries.

-According to online sources, the bottles, in a labor-intensive process, are filled with sand, then stacked and either mudded or cemented together to form a wall.
-Some of the bottles can be filled instead with air or water, to admit light into the structure.

 Fibres

-Most recycled PET is used as apparel fiber.
-However rPET has also been sold in the form of carpet fiber.
-Mohawk Industries released everSTRAND in 1999, a 100% post-consumer recycled content PET fiber.
-Since that time, more than 17 billion bottles have been recycled into carpet fiber.
-Pharr Yarns, a supplier to numerous carpet manufacturers including Looptex, Dobbs Mills, and Berkshire Flooring, produces a BCF (bulk continuous filament) PET carpet fiber containing a minimum of 25% post-consumer recycled content.
+PET can be spun into polyester fiber, used in products such as apparel, carpets, pillows, and mattress pads.

 Energy recovery

 If it not possible to recycle PET bottles for whatever reason, PET works well as a fuel in waste to energy plants, composed as it is of carbon, hydrogen, and oxygen, with only trace amounts of catalyst elements (but no sulfur).
 PET has the energy content of soft coal.